-If you know anyone currently living elsewhere who would like to live in Ladbroke parish they can complete their own survey form.
+If you know anyone currently living elsewhere who would like to live in Wilmcote they can complete their own survey form.
 They would need to have a local connection, for example they work in the parish, previously lived in the parish or have close family currently living in the parish.

-Data is being collected and analysed on our behalf by WRCC (an independent charity that supports rural communities across Warwickshire) for the purpose of identifying parish-wide housing need only.
+Data is being collected and analysed on behalf of the parish council by WRCC (an independent charity that supports rural communities across Warwickshire) for the purpose of identifying parish-wide housing need only.
 All information is treated in confidence and returns are anonymised.